 Simply turn the lighting unit on in the morning when you get up to feed your betta and turn the lights out at night before you go to bed.
 Eight to 10 hours of light is plenty for your fish and adequate for your live plants.

-Now you know how long you can leave your betta tank lights on daily and enjoy your beautiful betta and the aquascaping you did to create a perfect environment for it.
-However, you should know too much artificial light can be bad for your betta fish.
+Now you know how long you can leave your betta tank lights on daily and enjoy your beautiful betta and the aqua-scaping you did to create a perfect environment for it.
+However, note that too much artificial light can harm your betta fish.

 Bettas generally nap for short spells during the daytime; that’s just a betta thing, and it’s perfectly normal behavior.

-However, if the tank lights are left on too long, the betta is likely to become overstimulated, which means your betta will be active for longer than normal.
-That can be stressful for your pet.
+However, if the tank lights are left on too long, the betta is likely to become overstimulated, which means it will be active for longer than normal.

 Bettas are notoriously fussy feeders, and the stress of too much light in the tank can cause your betta fish to stop eating.